adobe/pdf-embed-api-samples/README.md

 ### PDF Preview

-To preview file preview, copy the file under ```default-view``` folder to your computer, and open index.html in supported browser.
-A sample PDF preview will be rendered using SDK.
+A sample PDF file preview will be rendered using the SDK.
+To see it in action, copy the files under ```default-view``` folder to your computer, and open index.html in a supported browser.

 ### PDF Preview with Annotation tools

-To preview file preview with annotation tools, copy the file under ```annotations-with-save``` folder to your computer, and open index.html in supported browser.
-A sample PDF preview will be rendered using SDK with annotation tools enabled.
+A sample PDF file preview will be rendered using the SDK, along with annotation tools enabled.
+To see it in action, copy the files under ```annotations-with-save``` folder to your computer, and open index.html in a supported browser.

+Note that by default if a user saves the PDF file after adding comments, the file is downloaded locally.
+This sample shows how to change that behavior, in this case taking no action except adding a small delay.

 ## Licensing